Report Issue

 • Researchers must conform to the generally accepted principles of fair competition.

-• Researchers must ensure that research is carried out in accordance with this Code, that clients and other parties to the research agree to comply with its requirements, and that the Code is applied, where appropriate, by all organisations, companies and individuals at all stages of the research.
+• Researchers must ensure that research is carried out in accordance with this Code, that clients and other parties to the research, including all sub-contractors, agree to comply with its requirements, and that the Code is applied, where appropriate, by all organisations, companies and individuals at all stages of the research commensurate with their activities, expertise and control.
+Where appropriate, all parties are encouraged to include a clause in their contracts confirming their compliance with, and responsibility for adhering to, the Code.

 • Correction of a breach of this Code by a researcher, while desirable, does not excuse the breach.

-• Failure by an MRSI member to co-operate with a disciplinary investigation by MRSI into a possible breach of this Code, will be considered a breach of this Code.
-This also applies to members of other self-regulatory.
+• Researchers must co-operate with any disciplinary investigation by ESOMAR into a possible breach of this Code.
+Failure to do so will be considered a breach of this Code.
+This also applies to members of other self-regulatory bodies implementing this Code and disciplinary investigations by their responsible bodies.

-• This Code and the principles enshrined in it should be adopted, and if it is adopted, must be implemented, nationally and internationally by the relevant local, national and international self-regulatory bodies.
-Researchers and clients also should familiarise themselves with relevant local self-regulatory documents on research and with decisions taken by the appropriate self-regulatory body.
+• Once the Code and its underlying principles are adopted, they must be implemented at the local, national and international levels by the appropriate self-regulatory bodies.
+Researchers and clients must also familiarise themselves with relevant local self-regulatory documents on research and with any decisions issued by the appropriate self-regulatory body.

-• Requests for interpretation of the principles contained in this Code must be submitted to the MRSI Professional Standards Committee.
+• Requests for interpretation of the principles contained in this Code must be submitted to the ESOMAR Professional Standards Committee or under specific circumstances the Global ICC Commission on Marketing and Advertising for possible consideration by its ICC Code interpretation panel.

 Please tell us what steps, if any, you've taken to resolve the dispute